 2011-12: Grimaldi appeared in just four games for the University of North Dakota in what would have been his freshman year.
 A knee injury suffered in pre-season camp eventually led to season-ending surgery in January 2012.
 In four early season games with the Fighting Sioux he had 1 goal with 1 assist and was minus-five with 2 penalty minutes.
 He was invited to USA Hockey’s Lake Placid U20 Evaluation Camp but was still recovering.
 Grimaldi was granted a medical redshirt by the NCAA and will once again be a freshman in 2012-13.

 Grimaldi is a top-flight NHL hockey player in a small package.
 He is a terrific skater, both with and without the puck.
 His quickness and acceleration are truly high end and he has the agility to match.
 His shot is deadly, and his passing skills are professional grade.
-He is a tireless worker and often the most competitive player on the ice.
-He combination of puck skills, compete level and explosive skating give him everything he needs to overcome any issues he might have because of his size.
+Grimaldi is a tireless worker and often the most competitive player on the ice.
+His combination of puck skills, compete level and explosive skating give him everything he needs to overcome any issues he might have because of his size.